Weapon Charges Defense Attorney in Phoenix, Arizona

 Arizona has some of the least restrictive gun laws in the nation.
 It is legal for most adults to carry a gun, without being required to have a permit for either open or concealed carry.
 Permits are available, however, and having a permit makes it possible to carry a gun in certain places where weapons are otherwise prohibited.
-Consult a Phoenix weapon charges attorney for more information.
+Consult a knowledgeable Phoenix criminal defense attorney for more information.
+At Snader Law Group, we understand your unique case.
+We are here and we can help you get through this situation.

-That said, there are limits on who may carry or possess a gun, the type of weapon you may own, and the manner in which you use a gun.
+That said, there are limits on who may carry or possess a gun, the type of weapon you may own, and how you use a gun.
 Using a deadly weapon in the commission of a crime comes with enhanced penalties.

 Who is Prohibited from Gun Ownership in Arizona?